 Yoga Poses to Avoid With Varicose Veins

 Not all exercises promote venous health.
 Certain strenuous yoga poses may put extra pressure on a large vein that carries deoxygenated blood into the heart and impede circulation.
 Prolonged posturing may also worsen venous reflux.
 Consider opting for low-impact yoga that involves smooth transitions.
-Do stretches instead of vigorous styles, such as ashtanga and power yoga.
-To avoid causing further vein damage, it’s essential to design the right sequence of moves when practicing yoga for varicose veins.
+Do stretches instead of vigorous styles, such as Ashtanga and power yoga.
+To avoid causing further vein damage, designing the right sequence of moves when practicing yoga for varicose veins is essential.

 Treating the Underlying Cause

-Regular exercise and yoga help prevent varicose veins or temporarily relieve painful symptoms; however, they may not prevent or resolve the condition entirely.
-At USA Vein Clinics, we treat a number of vein issues with minimally invasive, outpatient procedures, such as Endovenous Laser Treatment (EVLT), ClariVein, Varithena, and Ultrasound-Guided Sclerotherapy (USGS).
+Regular exercise and yoga help prevent varicose veins or temporarily relieve painful symptoms; however, they may not entirely prevent or resolve the condition.
+At USA Vein Clinics, we treat a number of vein issues with minimally invasive outpatient procedures, such as Endovenous Laser Treatment (EVLT), ClariVein, Varithena, and Ultrasound-Guided Sclerotherapy (USGS).

 Our expert team of physicians will work with you to determine the best treatment possible for your veins.
-To get started with rebuilding a healthy venous network, contact one of our clinics today.
+Contact one of our clinics today to get started with rebuilding a healthy venous network.